andrimoopensource/blog/_pages/about.md

 <h2> Our Tools </h2>

-<p> Online Photo Editor - Online Photo Editor is a ADs Free and Free Advanced Photo Editing Tool, that helps you to edit photo without downloading any heavy application.
+<p> <a href="https://onlinephotoeditor.andrimo.com/">Online Photo Editor</a> - Online Photo Editor is a ADs Free and Free Advanced Photo Editing Tool, that helps you to edit photo without downloading any heavy application.
 This Needs only Browser (Chrome, Safari, Mozilla Firefox) and Internat Connection. </p>

 <p> </p>
 <h2> FAQs </h2>